cl3080/AirbnbPrice/README.md

-# Machine Learning Models for Airbnb Yield Prediction
+# Predicting Airbnb Rental Income

 <p align="justify">
 Airbnb is a great platform that provides people online marketplace and service to arrange or offer lodging.
 As a travel enthusiast, Airbnb is always my first choice when I am planning a trip.
 By using filters such as location and room type, I can search for accomodations efficiently.
 Hosts need to provide details for their houses including prices.
 For potential hosts, I guess they must be very interested in how much they could earn from putting their houses on Airbnb.
 As far as I know, there is no such a model for predicting the yield of a new house on Airbnb.
 So, the object of this project is to build a machine learning model to help potential hosts have intuition about the yield of their listed houses.  </p>